-Challenge number Detail of challenge 1 To monitor and further support the attendance of all pupils, in particularly our PP pupils 2 To further support social and emotional well being for all pupils 3 Further narrow the attainment gap in children achieving the expected standard in reading, writing, maths and at greater depth.
-4 Maintaining the improvement with progress over time which in turn, helps narrow gap with non-PP pupils.
+Challenge number Detail of challenge 1 To monitor and further support the attendance of all pupils, in particularly our PP pupils 2 Further narrow the attainment gap in children achieving the expected standard in reading, writing, maths and at greater depth.
+3 Maintaining the improvement with progress over time which in turn, helps narrow gap with non-PP pupils.